0x664b44c3/PawCOM/README.md

-# PawCOM - a Partyline Analog (Wired) interCom system
+# PawCOM - a Partyline Analog (Wired) intercom system

 ## Scope of this project
 This projects implements a partyline analog intercom system as used in the tv and event industry for interconnecting small teams of technical staff.